 - IEE ref, s = Reference energy efficiency indicator

-Thermal integrity testing is not required if robust and traceable quality control processes are in place during construction

 As of September 2023; Periodic review to be conducted quarterly or at least annually, required to ensure compliance with the EU Taxonomy 15% threshold, given changes in EPC distribution of the national building stock (including existing buildings, newly constructed buildings, and those that have undergone renovations).

-As of November 2023; Periodic review to be conducted quarterly or at least annually, required to ensure compliance with the EU Taxonomy 15% threshold, given changes in PED distribution.
+Periodic review to be conducted quarterly or at least annually, required to ensure compliance with the EU Taxonomy 15% threshold, given changes in PED distribution.

 In October 2023, the Climate Bond Initiative (CBI) introduced a certification program for commercial buildings, fully aligned with the EU taxonomy.
 Residential standards are set to be released in December 2023